-Survey of Hospitality and Tourism (1 credit) 9th -12th grade
+Survey of Hospitality and Tourism - (1 credit)

 The hospitality and tourism industry encompasses lodging; travel and tourism; recreation, amusements, attractions, and resorts; and restaurants and food beverage service.
 The hospitality and tourism industry maintains the largest national employment base in the private sector.
 Students use knowledge and skills that meet industry standards to function effectively in various positions within this multifaceted industry.
 Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations.